First Quantum Minerals

 Zambian Political Economy

-First Quantum's dominant position in Zambian mining creates a political economy dynamic where company decisions and government policy are deeply intertwined.
-The company's Kansanshi operation is Zambia's largest single copper mine.
-Sentinel in the Northwest Province represents one of the country's newest large-scale operations.
-Together, these mines make First Quantum the largest mining taxpayer, employer, and foreign exchange generator in the Zambian mining sector.
+First Quantum's major position in Zambian mining creates a political economy dynamic where company decisions and government policy are deeply intertwined.
+The company's Kansanshi operation is one of Zambia's largest copper mines.
+Sentinel in the Northwest Province represents one of the country's newer large-scale operations.
+Together, these mines make First Quantum a major mining taxpayer, employer, and foreign exchange generator in the Zambian mining sector.

 This dominance creates leverage that can be used constructively — to advocate for policy frameworks that support responsible mining — or problematically, to resist regulatory requirements that increase costs.
 Our monitoring tracks how First Quantum exercises its significant influence in Zambian mining policy, documenting both constructive engagement (support for regulatory modernisation, transparent tax compliance) and concerning dynamics (resistance to environmental standards, pressure on labour regulations).